-UPDATE, 4/2/20: Please use the Word document below to complete your application instead of the WiSH system as was initially announced.
-You should submit your materials to email@example.com.
-Letters of recommendation can be sent separately to firstname.lastname@example.org
+UPDATE, February 2022: Please use the Word document below to complete your application.
+You should submit your materials to firstname.lastname@example.org.
+Letters of recommendation can be sent separately to email@example.com

 Please contact Matt Kohlstedt at firstname.lastname@example.org if you need an extension, or for additional information.